LinahSofi/parenting-in-gifs/README.md

 # Parenting in GIFs

-Because sometimes the only way to survive the chaos is to laugh at it — in motion.
+Because sometimes the only way to survive the chaos is to laugh at it, in motion.

 ## 🧠 User Stories